 A marketers and SEOs, we’re all here to do the same thing, and that’s to manipulate the search results.
 A lot of actions we take are against Google terms and conditions.
 It’s just a case of how clever we are at doing so, undetected.

-What off-site SEO strategies to leverage in 2016?
+What off-site SEO strategies to leverage?

 Spend a great deal of time networking and building relationships – I love this topic so much that I’ve written super-helpful guides on influencer discovery and influencer outreach.
 Build a rock-solid personal brand as well as the company brand.